mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 ```
 ]]]

-The time for payments with boleto approval is up to 48 working hours.
-Therefore, set the expiration date to a minimum of 3 days to ensure that the payment is made.
+The time for payment approval is 1 hour.
+Therefore, set the expiration date to a minimum of 4 days to ensure that the payment is made.

 > WARNING
 >
 > Important
 >
-> If the boleto is paid after the expiration date, the amount will be refunded to the payer's Mercado Pago account.
+> If the payment is made after the expiration date, the amount will be refunded to the payer's Mercado Pago account.

 ## Cancel payment